hotdaamn/asuswrt-merlin-wiki/Custom-DDNS.md

 ```

 ### [Dy.fi] (http://www.dy.fi/)
+Just edit USERNAME, PASSWORD and HOSTNAME according to your setup, and you should be good to go.
+Dy.fi drops hosts after 7 days of inactivity, so I'd also recommend setting the "Forced refresh interval (in days)" setting in the web ui to 7.

 ```
 #!/bin/sh
 # http://www.dy.fi/page/specification
-# Just edit USERNAME, PASSWORD and HOSTNAME according to your setup, and you should be good to go :)

 USERNAME="yourusername@whatever.com"
 PASSWORD="yourtopsecretpassword"